htmlprogrammist/Expense/README.md

 - The app looks correct for iPhone SE (1st gen.) and above
 - Minimum version: iOS 13
 - The application must be written using an architectural pattern MVVM with RxSwift
-- To cover the code with tests, you must use [RxTest](https://github.com/Reactive/RxSwift/blog/main/Documentation/UnitTests.md).
+- To cover the code with tests, you must use RxTest.
 Tests should cover at least half of the written code
-- For permanent data storage, you need to use only Core Data
+- For permanent data storage, you need to use Core Data
 - No storyboard or Xib is allowed
 - The project should use the [SwiftLint](https://github.com/realm/SwiftLint) linter